 - Again add 1 tbsp butter to the hot wok or skillet, plus the frozen cauliflower, peas and carrots, green onions, Swerve or erythritol (optional), and remaining ginger, garlic powder, and red pepper flakes.
 Season with salt and pepper to taste.
 Cook, stirring frequently until the frozen veggies are heated through and tender, approximately 3-5 minutes.

 - Finally, to the cooked vegetable mixture, add tamari (or coconut aminos), sesame oil, cooked eggs, and cooked chicken.
 Cook for 1-2 minutes, stirring constantly, or until all ingredients are thoroughly combined and heated through.
-Remove from heat and top with additional green onion, if desired, and serve immediately.
+Remove your keto chicken fried rice from heat and top with additional green onion, if desired, and serve immediately.

 - If you don't like a lot of heat, reduce or eliminate the crushed red pepper flakes.
 If you love heat, maintain or increase the called-for amount.